 Use slightly softened butter.
 Slightly softened butter will take a subtle imprint when gently pressed with your finger.

 Don’t forget to roll the dough in sugar.
 This step is easy to forget, but it’s very important.
 You’ll notice the actual cookies themselves contain less sugar than your typical chocolate chip cookie recipe.
 Well, that’s because the sugar cookie dough will be rolled in extra sugar just before baking.
 This means your cookies will not be sweet enough if you forget this part.
 (I know, the horror!)
 So, don’t forget it.
 These are sugar cookies, after all!

-Firstly, trust me, they do not need more time in the oven.
-Secondly, we’ll counter the puffiness with a few pan drops.
+Firstly, they do not need more time in the oven – don’t worry!
+Secondly, we’ll counter that puffiness with a few pan drops.
 Lift the baking sheet about 2 feet above the countertop and drop it onto the counter.
 Repeat this action 6-7 times, then let the cookies cool.
 This will force the cookies to lightly crack on top and de-puff, while keeping a super soft and chewy interior.